 The devil?
 Is the opalescent white snake the devil?
 That’s certainly one reading—perhaps even an obvious one—but here again I went out of my way to leave it somewhat ambiguous.
 For example, the astute reader may notice that the serpent speaks only in the present tense – which was a defining trait of Billy Pronto, a character from my second novel, Nine Kinds of Naked, whose variable appearance was a projection of whomever he happened to interact.
-The serpent may just as easily be a trickster archetype, the serpent of kundalini, a miniature Leviathan, the Hindu deity Ahirbudhnya, the Aztec deity Quetzalcoatl, or maybe all these make-believe concepts are just different faces of the same underlying divinity.
+The serpent may just as easily be a trickster archetype, the serpent of kundalini, a miniature Leviathan, the Hindu deity Ahirbudhnya, the Aztec deity Quetzalcoatl, the Incan deity Sachamama, or maybe all these make-believe concepts are just different faces of the same underlying divinity.

 With all of that said, however, I did find it useful to listen to The Rolling Stones’ Sympathy for the Devil at top volume before writing any of the opalescent white snake’s dialogue.
 And if the opalescent white snake was indeed the serpent of Eden—and I’m not necessarily admitting that it was—it’s worth remembering that in the Gnostic interpretation of Genesis, the serpent of Eden is considered the Serpent of Salvation, a messenger from the Supreme Being sent to liberate humanity from a profane material world imposed upon humanity by a false demiurge.
 It’s a fascinating—if heretical—interpretation, and one that writers like Philip K. Dick have been particularly keen on exploring.